-We can use a de-esser to reduce the volume of these harsh moments only when they occur.
-This would leave the vocal primarily unaffected when there aren’t any harsh moments, and only have it engage and reduce when we really need it to.
+We can use a de-esser to reduce the volume of these harsh moments only when they happen.
+This would leave the vocal primarily unaffected when there aren’t any harsh moments, and only have it engage and reduce problem areas when we really need it to.

 You may also use several de-essers in series to tame the harsh material more moderately and in stages, as opposed to using one de-esser aggressively to treat the issue.
 By distributing the de-essing work amongst two or more de-essers in series, you’ll split the workload and can tame the harshness in your vocals more transparently.

-Often – I will de-ess directly on an individual vocal track and also on the overall vocal master that affects all vocal tracks if I see fit.
-This helps as sometimes I may tame the harshness on one individual vocal track, but when combined with backgrounds and the other tracks the harsh frequencies build-up again at the master level and continue causing problems.
-De-essing the vocal master will help correct this issue if and when it presents itself.
+Often I will de-ess directly on an individual vocal track and also on the overall vocal master that affects all vocal tracks if I see fit.

 Another helpful read for more information on de-essing: “What Is A De-Esser and How Does It Work?”